4 Ecommerce KPIs That Are Critical to Your Online Store

 But did they buy from you?
 How much did it cost for you to get that site visit?
 And how many times does the average visitor engage with you before deciding to give you money?

-You see, most metrics are very misleading.
+You see, most ecommerce KPIs are very misleading.
 They sell you false hope of success.

-When it comes down to it, only a few metrics matter for ecommerce success.
+When it comes down to it, only a few KPIs matter for ecommerce success.

 Let’s start with the top dogs of ecommerce KPIs: cost per acquisition and lifetime value.